ybertot/coq/doc/sphinx/addendum/canonical-structures.rst

 This chapter explains the basics of Canonical Structure and how they can be used to overload notations and build a hierarchy of algebraic structures.
-The examples are taken from :ref:`TODO-ITP2013-CANONICAL`.
+The examples are taken from [CSwcu]_.
 We invite the interested reader to refer to this paper for all the details that are omitted here for brevity.
-The interested reader shall also find in :ref:`TODO-SIGPLAN-2011-ADHOC` a detailed description of another, complementary, use of Canonical Structures: advanced proof search.
+The interested reader shall also find in [CSlessadhoc]_ a detailed description of another, complementary, use of Canonical Structures: advanced proof search.
 This latter papers also presents many techniques one can employ to tune the inference of Canonical Structures.